 As usual half the people who was going to join chickened out , but at the end several people jumped on at short notice so we ended up being two cars and 5 people.

-The date was chosen based on the dedicated Track day held by https://circuit-days.co.uk I was lucky and got a ticket from a friend for the early bird discount price and was really pumped to finally get some serious track time without endless accidents, clue less first timers in rentals and less crowded track.
+The date was chosen based on the dedicated Track day held by https://circuit-days.co.uk I was lucky and got a ticket from a friend for the early bird discount price and was really pumped to finally get some serious track time without endless accidents, first timers in rentals and less crowded track.

 My goal was to set a sub 8 min BTG time to better my 8.15 from back in 2015.
 The car was faster than ever, I had the best possible crew with me in case shit was hitting the fans and weather forecast looked promising.

 The trip down was longer than expected.
-We decided to take the ferry from Larvik -> Hirtshals and drive the 1000 km trough Denmark and into Germany as we have did several times before.
+We decided to take the ferry from Larvik -> Hirtshals and drive the 1000 km trough Denmark and into Germany as we have done several times before.
 Expected arrival time was ~22:00 ish.

 Instead of the 14 hours estimated in google maps it took me 21 hours from Oslo until I arrived at the Haus Pit-Lane 01:30.
 Terrible weather, traffic jams (stau) and lots of road work as can bee seen in the pic above.

 Woke up to some very nice weather on Saturday accompanied by some sweet sweet race car sounds from early shake down sessions nearby.
 View from my room.